SheikhUmaid/Dandeli-Vintage-Resorts/README.md

 -   `DJANGO_SECRET_KEY`: A secret key for a particular Django installation.
 This is used to provide cryptographic signing, and should be set to a unique, unpredictable value.
 -   `RAZORPAY_KEY_ID`: Your Razorpay Key ID.
 -   `RAZORPAY_KEY_SECRET`: Your Razorpay Key Secret.
--   `RAZORPAY_WEBHOOK_SECRET`: The secret you configure in your Razorpay webhook settings.
-This is used to verify that incoming webhook requests are genuinely from Razorpay.

 ## API Documentation